 Research

-• Exposure to women's political mobilization and gender roles
+• Women's political mobilization and gender roles

 Runner-up for the EMUEA 2024 Best Student Paper